beausmith/temperature-reference/README.md

 ## Install App

-1. Visit https://celcius.life on mobile device.
+1. Visit https://celsius.life on mobile device.
+2. Install as app:
-2. On iOS, choose "Install on Home Screen" or on Android, open the menu at the top and select "Install App"
+    - iOS: choose "Install on Home Screen" from the share menu.
+    - Android: open the action menu (three dots at the top right) and select "Add to Home screen".

 Beta test the latest build: https://master--pensive-shockley-d7ccf2.netlify.com/